poximy/covid-tracker/README.md

 ### Techonologies

-This project is built with ReactJS & TypeScript.
+This project is built with ReactJS & TypeScript

-Data fetching is done with Axios & the data is displayed using ChartsJS
+Data fetching is done with Axios & data is displayed using ChartsJS